Photo-Etch & Brass

-It's hard to get a super-high level or detail in just styrene.
+It's hard to get thin, high-level detail in just styrene.
 This is why a lot of models have brass photo-etched kits that add detail and recreate the correct thickness of parts.
-PE frets looks just like styrene sprues, with parts arranged and attached in various places.
-Now, I would NOT recommend using Xuron styrene nippers on photo-etch or brass, unless you have an extra pair dedicated to brass.
-Instead, buy Xuron's High-Precision Scissors or their Professional Photo-Etch Scissors.
+PE frets look just like styrene sprues, with parts arranged and attached in various places.
+Now, I would NOT recommend using regular styrene nippers on photo-etch or brass, unless you want to dull them.
+Instead, buy Xuron's High-Precision Scissors or preferably their Professional Photo-Etch Scissors.
 Either one works well with photo-etch parts, but you may occasionally need to file down rough edges with a metal file.

 - The Mini Hold and Fold is great for boxes and all kinds of small parts under 2 inches or so.